-To join, we’re asking you to come forward with a small number of your properties and a commitment to funding an estimated £20,000 per property of decarbonisation retrofit works.
-Some landlords have pledged five properties, some 20.
+To join, we’re asking you to come forward with a small number of your properties and a commitment to funding an estimated £25,000 per property of decarbonisation retrofit works.
+By pledging a minimum of 50 properties to the NetZero Collective research programme, you can start your journey towards a net zero future today.

 The number of homes that can get involved in the NetZero Collective is limitless.
 The objective is to cover as many types of properties as possible including large communal buildings and individual dwellings – spanning different construction methods and ages.